-- MajorArterial Roads, as designated on Schedule C, have a right-of-way of at least 20 metres and 2 to 4 lanes of traffic.
-These roads are intended to collect traffic from Local Roads, and serve as connections to Provincial Highways or between other MajorArterial Roads. - Road width, design and intersection improvements shall be designed so as to encourage through traffic to use these routes rather than collector or Liocal Repads - Notwithstanding Section 5.2.2.1, in the Downtown and Waterfront Area and other established areas of the Town, and in certain other circumstances, the Town may consider alternative development standards including reduced rightof-way widths. - On ArterialMajor Roads within the Urban AreaDelineated Built Boundary or in Designated Greenfield Area, the Town shall encourage sidewalks on both sides of the street, as well as cycling lanes and transit infrastructure where sufficient right of way width is provided. - On Major Roads with two lanes rural arterial roads in the Rural Area, the Town will endeavour to provide wide paved shoulders or of road trails for use by pedestrians, cyclists and slower moving farm vehicles where appropriate.
+- Arterial Roads, as designated on Schedule C, have a right-of-way of at least 20 metres and 2 to 4 lanes of traffic.
+These roads are intended to collect traffic from Local Roads, and serve as connections to Provincial Highways or between other Arterial Roads. - 2.
+Road width, design and intersection improvements shall be designed so as to encourage through traffic to use these routes rather than collector or local roads. - 3.
+Notwithstanding Section 5.2.2.1, in the Downtown and Waterfront Area and other established areas of the Town, and in certain other circumstances, the Town may consider alternative development standards including reduced right-of-way widths. - 4.
+On Arterial Roads within the Urban Area, the Town shall encourage sidewalks on both sides of the street, as well as cycling lanes and transit infrastructure where sufficient right of way width is provided. - 5.
+On two lane rural arterial roads, the Town will endeavour to provide wide paved shoulders or of road trails for use by pedestrians, cyclists and slower moving farm vehicles where appropriate.